 Reduced congestion on SR 510 in the Yelm area.

-- Congestion relief.
-Motorists using Yelm Avenue and First Street will benefit from improved traffic mobility.
+- Congestion relief - Divers using Yelm Avenue and First Street will benefit from improved traffic mobility.

 What is the project timeline?